Northwoods Trails

 Open Year Round

-Lodging at Northwoods Trails Cabins and Bunkhouses on Highway M-28 in Raco, MI, about 55 miles north of the Mackinac Bridge in the Eastern Upper Peninsula of Michigan.
+Lodging at Northwoods Trails Cabins on Highway M-28, 9 miles from Brimley, 1 mile east of Raco, and about 45 miles north of the Mackinac Bridge in the Eastern Upper Peninsula of Michigan.

 In the heart of the Hiawatha National Forest